-Jolene Adams, coordinator, Culinary Institute, wrote this week’s Epicuriosity 101 column in the State Journal-Register, “Relax and enjoy these sweet summer treats, worthy of Instagram!”
+Jolene Lamb, coordinator, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register, “Making do with what we have on hand.”

-Jay Kitterman, consultant, Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register, “The clean label trend in grocery shopping.”
+Jay Kitterman, consultant, LLCC Culinary Institute, wrote today’s Epicuriosity 101 column in the State Journal-Register entitled, “Passover will be different this year.”

 Charlotte Warren, Ph.D., president of LLCC, was interviewed Friday on AM Springfield and WFMB about LLCC’s move to a virtual campus during the COVID-19 pandemic and how the college is moving forward.